“The Apocalypse in Late Antiquity: Translated Texts”

 “Anonymous Commentary on the Apocalypse”

-Behind the Apocalypse commentaries in the Reference Bible, Theodulph of Orleans, and the Cambridge Gloss on the Apocalypse lies a commentary of which no manuscript is extant.
-I am working on a reconstruction of that commentary from the parallel comments in the three aforementioned works.
+Behind the Apocalypse commentaries in the Reference Bible, Theodulph of Orleans, and the Cambridge Gloss on the Apocalypse lies a commentary of which no manuscript is extant, but was used as a source for the three aforementioned works.
+I am working on a reconstruction of that commentary from the parallel comments in the three works.
 Dr. Colin McAllister of the University of Colorado at Colorado Springs and Braeden Fallet are assisting in the process.
-As of January 2018 I have completed a Latin edition and English translation of its comments on Revelation, Chapters 1-6.
+As of December 2018 I have completed a Latin edition and English translation of its comments on Revelation, Chapters 1-8.